WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/a.md

 For word usage of specific terms, see [The American Heritage Dictionary](https://ahdictionary.com/).

 ## Apache

+Colloquially shortened for *Apache HTTP Server Project*.
+Capitalize.

+For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

 ## API

 Initialism for *application programming interface*.
 Use uppercase.